Archive for the ‘travel’ Category

 1 oz.
 Cocchi Vermouth di Torino

-If you’re doing it The Greenhouse Tavern way, combine large quantities of these ingredients in the right proportions and pour them into an oak cask, then let it age!
+If you’re doing it The Greenhouse Tavern way, combine large quantities of these ingredients in equal parts and pour them into an oak cask, then let it age!
 Experience tells you that newer and smaller casks will mellow flavors faster than larger, older ones.
 But it’s all about experimentation.
 Having a taste every once in a while is must, because you don’t want to over-age it, either.

 If you don’t have an oak cask lying around at home, it’s still delicious without it…